chudley/manta-buckets-api/docs/index.md

 - `Content-Type` set to anything, this will be used by the server when this object is requested

+The following headers may optionally be sent with the request:

+- `Durability-Level`
+- `If-Unmodified-Since`
+- `If-Match`
+- `If-None-Match`

 ### Return Data

 On success this will return a `204` status code with no data.